john-itcsolutions/cheirrs/README.md

 _____________________________________________________________________________________

-##   As an alternative
-     to the above approach to installing kubeflow, we offer the following, which has been adapted from:
+##   We offer the following, which has been adapted from:

 https://discourse.ubuntu.com/t/install-kubeflow-anywhere/20207